mzabani/codd/docs/SCHEMA-MAPPINGS.md

 "proparallel",
 "pronargs",
 "pronargdefaults",
-OidColumn PgType "prorettype",
+"prorettype",
-OidArrayColumn PgType "proargtypes",
+"proargtypes",
-OidArrayColumn PgType "proallargtypes",
+"prosrc", but only when the language of the function is NOT internal
 "proargmodes",
 "proargnames",
 "proargdefaults",
-OidArrayColumn PgType "protrftypes",
-"prosrc",
-"probin",
 "proconfig",
 "proacl"